-WWE’s Lacey Evans Slays In Lingerie & Stockings While Putting On A Show For Ric Flair
+WWE's Lacey Evans Slays In Lingerie & Stockings While Putting On A Show For Ric Flair

 As The Inquisitr previously documented, the 30-year-old recently started dating Flair on WWE television.
 The angle marks the latest polarizing romantic storyline to be portrayed on Raw or Friday Night SmackDown, but it may also be a sign of the direction that the company is heading in creatively.

-In the accompanying caption, Evans encouraged wrestling fans to watch the latest episode of the red brand’s weekly show.
+In the accompanying caption, Evans encouraged wrestling fans to watch the latest episode of the red brand's weekly show.
 Her followers also responded enthusiastically to the upload, with over 140,000 hitting the like button as of this writing.
-Some of them even took the time to leave her a positive comment in the photo’s replies section.
+Some of them even took the time to leave her a positive comment in the photo's replies section."Ric is the new Bernie," wrote one Instagram user.

 "If this is how the [WWE] product was presented, I would watch.
 However, it's a far cry from this," wrote another Instagrammer.